nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## Gathering location on Host
 Host (H) contains location Devices (HD) like mobile sensor, GPS sensor, WiFi sensor, GNSS sensor, etc. H is a compute node, including servers, routers, and end-user appliances like smartphones or tablets or PCs.
 H has a TPM.
 Note on TPM -- The EK certificate is a digital certificate signed by the TPM manufacturer's CA which verifies the identity and trustworthiness of the TPM's Endorsement Key (EK).
 For the initial version of the draft H is bare metal Linux OS host.

 The location agent (modified SPIFFE/SPIRE agent using a geo-location plugin mechnism) is a daemon running on bare-metal Linux OS Host as a process with root permissions (todo: dow we need root permissions for TPM 2.0 access - Ned?) and direct access to TPM.
-The agent gathers the location from local location sensors (e.g. GPS, GNSS).
+The agent gathers the location from host local location sensors (e.g. GPS, GNSS).
 The agent has a TPM plugin which interacts with the TPM.
 The server (SPIFFE/SPIRE server) is running in cluster which is isolated from the cluster in which the agent is running.

 ### Boot time attestation/remote verification of OS for integrity and proof of residency on H
 As part of system boot/reboot process, boot loader based measured system boot with remote SPIFFE/SPIRE server verification is used to ensure only approved OS is running on an approved hardware platform.